 #SaturdaysAreBookish throughout will be featuring the Romance & Women’s Fiction authors I am discovering to read across genre and point of interest.
 Every Saturday will feature a different author who writes either Romance or Women’s Fiction – the stories I am reading might simply inspire the topics in the forthcoming chats or they might be directly connected to the current guest author.

 I am excited about where new guests and new stories will lay down the foundation of inspiring the topics, the conversations and the bookish recommendations towards promoting Romance & Women’s Fiction.
 Here’s a lovely New Year full of new authors and their stories to celebrate!

 Acquired Book By: Last year, I had the chance to become introduced to the Seven Sisters book series by Lucinda Riley – the experience became one of my *favourite!* reading experiences for the year – happily I was invited to join the blog tour celebrating the fifth release this February, 2019 – for “The Moon Sister”.
 I was simply overjoyed and humbled I could continue to champion this author and her series which I have found emotionally convicting and soul lifting with a delightfully lush narrative which is wicked brilliant for its continuity.

 Ahead of reading the fourth release “The Pearl Sister” last year, I decided to back-read the entire series – which is why I have felt so dearly connected to this series ever since and why I applaud the brilliant continuity running through the series.

-I received a complimentary ARC copy of “The Pearl Sister” direct from the publisher Atria Books in exchange for an honest review.
+I received a complimentary ARC copy of “The Moon Sister” direct from the publisher Atria Books in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.